Core Courses Entirely Online!

 Transferability of Courses

 Credits earned in eCore courses will transfer to institutions within the University System of Georgia (view map) and to most other colleges and universities.
-However, before registering for an eCore course, consult your campus advisor to determine if courses fit your chosen major’s program of study.
+However, before registering for an eCore course, consult your campus liaison to determine if courses fit your chosen major’s program of study.

 Affordable Tuition Rate